UPPS 07.07.05 - Emergency Loan Program (ELP)

 Each extension may be for a period of time not to exceed 90 days.

-Students must make extension requests under this section to the Student Business Services - Collections Office by completing the Emergency Loan Program Request for Deferred Repayment or Extension of Due Date.
-Complete applications must be received on or before loan due date.
-Late charges continue to apply.
+For extensions, students must request the Emergency Loan Program Request for Deferred Repayment or Extension of Due Date form from SBS.
+Complete applications must be received by SBS on or before loan due date.

-Determination of a student’s need for extended due dates under this section is the responsibility of the manager of Student Business Services - Collections Office.
+Determination of a student’s need for extended due dates under this section is the responsibility of the supervisor or manager of SBS.

 PROCEDURES FOR LOAN FORGIVENESS